DATA-606-SPRING-2023-TUE/Sivaji_Data_606/Docs/draft_proposal.md

 # Draft Proposal for my Capstone project

-# Current license information of businesses involved in the manufacture, shipping, and/or sale of alcohol in the State of Missouri
+# AH Monthly Provisional Counts of Deaths for Select Causes of Death by Sex, Age, and Race and Hispanic Origin

 ## Data_606 Capstone : Tuesday